dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 const workflowHandle = await runtime.startWorkflow(Cls).wf(arg);
 ```

-You don't need to supply a context to start a workflow&#8212;the testing runtime does this for you.
+You aren't to supply a context to start a workflow&#8212;the testing runtime does this for you.

-Like for [invoke](#runtimeinvoketargetclass-workflowuuid-params), you can optionally provide a workflow idempotency key or workflow invocation parameters.
+As with [invoke](#runtimeinvoketarget-workflowuuid-params), you can optionally provide a workflow idempotency key or workflow invocation parameters.

 ### runtime.retrieveWorkflow(workflowUUID)